How to remove spam and fake iOS and Android reviews

 - Off-topic and fake reviews

-- Copy-pasted reviews (text of the review was used either for your app or for some other apps)
+- Copy-pasted reviews (where the text of the review is identical to those used for other apps)

 - Offers of money for reviews